 Regeneron has been a leader in the discovery and characterization of a new class of proteins, called neurotrophins, which promote the growth of nerve cells.
 Members of this family of proteins include nerve growth factor (NGF), BDNF (brain-derived neurotrophic factor), NT-3, and NT-4/5.
 Our most advanced product candidate is fasinumab (REGN475), a fully-human antibody that specifically targets NGF.

-Preclinical experiments indicate that REGN475 specifically binds to NGF and blocks NGF activity, fasinumab (REGN475) does not bind to or block cell signaling for closely related neurotrophins (NT) such as NT-3, NT-4, or BDNF (brain-derived neurotrophic factor).
-Fasinumab (REGN475) is being developed in collaboration with Sanofi for the treatment pain.
+Preclinical experiments indicate that fasinumab specifically binds to NGF and blocks NGF activity, and that fasinumab does not bind to or block cell signaling for closely related neurotrophins (NT) such as NT-3, NT-4 or BDNF (brain-derived neurotrophic factor).